Rick Peterson: Toronto Blue Jays

 In 1996, Peterson became the Toronto Blue Jays minor league pitching coordinator.
 The following season, he was the pitching coach of the Trenton Thunder, then the AA affiliate of the Boston Red Sox.

 Oakland Athletics

-Peterson joined the Oakland Athletics organization as a roving minor league pitching instructor for the 1998 season.
+Peterson joined the Oakland Athletics organization as the pitching coordinator for the 1998 season.
 He was named the major league pitching coach for the A's on March 26, 1998.
 He is well known for helping the A's develop the ‘Big Three’ of Barry Zito, Mark Mulder, and Tim Hudson.
 All three pitchers became 20-game winners under Rick Peterson and Zito won the 2002 American League Cy Young Award.
 After he arrived in 1998, Peterson helped his pitching staff obtain an American League best ERA for two years, 3.58 in 2002 and 3.63 in 2003.
+Along with Billy Beane and Paul De Podesta, Peterson brought in the Moneyball era by developing the use of data analytics, predictive analysis and biomechanics for pitchers.
+The award winning book written by Michael Lewis and movie starring Brad Pitt told the story of how Moneyball Oakland A's revolutionize the game of baseball.